 Can Lawn Mower Batteries Freeze?

-Lawn mower batteries can freeze when they are not fully charged or are stored in extreme cold temperatures during the winter months.
-A half charged battery will freeze into a block of ice at -10 degrees Fahrenheit, which is incredibly cold and not very likely for most inhabited places on Earth.
+Lawn mower batteries can freeze when they are not fully charged or are stored in extremely cold temperatures during the winter months.
+A half-charged battery will freeze into a block of ice at -10 degrees Fahrenheit, which is incredibly cold and not very likely for most inhabited places on Earth.

 How To Care for Lawn Mower Batteries in the Winter